Playing to Your Strengths

 A few thoughts on piano teaching in Singapore & Malaysia

-I spent an energizing and inspiring Summer period away from home this year.
+I spent an energising and inspiring Summer period away from home this year.
 For me, this was the perfect way to enjoy a substantial break from my conventional teaching and writing.
 After working trips to the US (New York) and Germany (Gelsenkirchen), I savoured a relaxing, short holiday in Devon (South West of the UK)…

 Play it again: PIANO Book 1